elastic/integrations/packages/abnormal_security/docs/README.md

 ## Requirements

-You must install Elastic Agent to proceed.
+Elastic Agent must be installed.
 For more details and installation instructions, please refer to the [Elastic Agent Installation Guide](https://www.elastic.co/guide/en/fleet/current/elastic-agent-installation.html).

 ### Installing and managing an Elastic Agent: